monmouth-college-cs/sddc-reading-notes-monmouth-college-comp-335/Chap18QuestionsAbhiPg286-290.md

 # Ethical Drivers (pg: 289-90)

-- Reference: *ACM Code of Ethics and Professional Conduct* and *ACM/IEEE-CS Software Engineering Code of Ethics*
+- Reference (Pg: 289-290): *ACM Code of Ethics and Professional Conduct* and *ACM/IEEE-CS Software Engineering Code of Ethics*